What Is a Sedentary Lifestyle?

 - Back pain and poor posture

-Even small steps (literally!) can improve your health and reduce your risk of long-term issues.
+Even small steps — literally — can improve circulation, boost mood, and reduce your long-term health risks.

-Schedule a consultation today with Dr. Nalawadi and take the first step toward a healthier, more active lifestyle.
+Schedule a consultation today and take the first step toward a healthier, more active lifestyle.